LodeStar-umn/GoogleSheetPuller/README.md

 ##Options:
 There are numerous options that can be passed to the displayGoogleSheet object:

-**sheetsID**: REQUIRED - the spreadsheet ID of the file you want to display.
+**docId**: REQUIRED - the document ID of the file you want to display.

 **containingObj**: OPTIONAL - the DOM object where the results will be displayed.
 Defaults to the body tag.